Third Ward

 See Listings in the Third Ward

-A vibrant and dynamic area characterized by its rich history, industrial heritage, and contemporary urban atmosphere.
-Situated just south of downtown along the Milwaukee River, the Third Ward has undergone a remarkable transformation from its industrial roots to become one of the city's premier destinations for arts, culture, and entertainment.
+A vibrant neighborhood where rich industrial history meets modern urban living.
+Located just south of downtown along the Milwaukee River, the Third Ward has transformed into a premier destination for culture, entertainment, and sophisticated city living.

 Walkability